Kid A: Critical reception

 Kid A was widely anticipated.
 Spin described it as the most anticipated rock record since the 1993 Nirvana album In Utero.
 According to Andrew Harrison, the editor of Q, journalists expected it to provide more of the "rousing, cathartic, lots-of-guitar, Saturday-night-at-Glastonbury big future rock moments" of OK Computer.
 Months before its release, Pat Blashill of Melody Maker wrote: "If there's one band that promises to return rock to us, it's Radiohead."

-After Kid A had been played for critics, many bemoaned the lack of guitar, the obscured vocals and the unconventional song structures.
+In The Independent, Nick Hasted wrote in 2003 that "Kid A, though nominally well-reviewed, was really reacted to with dismay by most music journalists and many musicians".
+After it had been played for critics, many bemoaned the lack of guitar, the obscured vocals and the unconventional song structures.
 Some called it "a commercial suicide note".
 The Guardian wrote of the "muted electronic hums, pulses and tones", predicting that it would confuse listeners.
 In Mojo, Jim Irvin wrote that "upon first listen, Kid A is just awful ...
 Too often it sounds like the fragments that they began the writing process with – a loop, a riff, a mumbled line of text, have been set in concrete and had other, lesser ideas piled on top."
 The Guardian critic Adam Sweeting wrote that "even listeners raised on krautrock or Ornette Coleman will find Kid A a mystifying experience", and that it pandered to "the worst cliches" about Radiohead's "relentless miserabilism".
-Several critics found the free jazz of "The National Anthem" discordant and unpleasant.
+Some found the free jazz of "The National Anthem" discordant and unpleasant.

 Several critics felt Kid A was pretentious or deliberately obscure.
 The Irish Times bemoaned the lack of conventional song structures and panned the album as "deliberately abstruse, wilfully esoteric and wantonly unfathomable ...
 The only thing challenging about Kid A is the very real challenge to your attention span."
 In the New Yorker, the novelist Nick Hornby wrote that it was "morbid proof that this sort of self-indulgence results in a weird kind of anonymity rather than something distinctive and original".
 The Melody Maker critic Mark Beaumont called it "tubby, ostentatious, self-congratulatory, look-ma-I-can-suck-my-own-cock whiny old rubbish ...
 About 60 songs were started that no one had a bloody clue how to finish."
 Alexis Petridis of The Guardian described it as "self-consciously awkward and bloody-minded, the noise made by a band trying so hard to make a 'difficult' album that they felt it beneath them to write any songs".
 Rolling Stone published a piece mocking Kid A as humourless, derivative and lacking in songs: "Because it was decided that Radiohead were Important and Significant last time around, no one can accept the album as the crackpot art project it so obviously is."